 New careers.
 Your MBA may well lead to advancement opportunities at your current job - or elsewhere, but it never hurts to shop around to see what else it out there.
 Updating your resume with a new degree is huge feeling of accomplishment.
 Let it motivate you to pound the pavement in search of something bigger and better.

 Start up.
 If you are passionate about a particular cause or have a hobby, use your new-found business know-how to create your very own career path.
-Connect with SNHU Career for advice and assistance.
+Connect with career services for advice and assistance.
 They can help validate your idea, refine it or maybe introduce you to some possible business mentors.

 Volunteer.
 Join a board.
 Keep your skills up to date by using them.
 Nonprofits are always looking for skilled volunteers and board members to help out.
 Not only will you be helping a worthwhile cause that is important to you, these are great places to network.
-Try a site like Volunteermatch to find a group that fits your interests — or check in with SNHU Career or Alumni to see about possible volunteer needs related to other SNHU graduates.
+Try a site like Volunteermatch to find a group that fits your interests - or check in with career or alumni teams to see about possible volunteer needs related to other graduates.

 Rotary/civic organizations.
 Maybe you know someone who is part of Rotary International.
 Rotary is often comprised of business leaders who are also passionate about solving major world issues.
 They are always looking for members, speakers and people who want to contribute.
 Not the Rotary type?
 Check out the many other similar civic organizations in your area and exercise your MBA muscles there.

-“Business as usual” is obsolete.
-These days, everyone takes their own route to success and defines success differently.
-Some schools, like SNHU, recognize that and offer a range of programs to meet each student where their passion lies.
+"Business as usual" is obsolete.
+These days, everyone takes his or her own route to success and defines success differently.
+Some schools recognize that and offer a range of programs to meet each student where their passion lies.

 Each degree is designed to translate across industries and departments within whichever industry you choose.
 Taking elective courses or selecting an MBA concentration will further refine your focus - and expertise.
 A niche can instantly boost your stock at your current job or make you a shoe-in for a particular job opening.

-SNHU online MBA students can also pursue a graduate certificate beyond the basic degree program.
+Online MBA students can also pursue a graduate certificate beyond the basic degree program.
 What is an MBA degree with an added graduate certificate?
 This allows you to list yet another sizable credential on your resume.
 The online graduate certificate in finance, for example, will up your financial decision-making skills and make you more marketable.
 A human resources graduate certificate will give you the skills needed to lead, manage and organize a workforce.
-If international sports management is your thing, this SNHU graduate certificate is a sure way to separate yourself from the MBA pack.
+If international sports management is your thing, an additional graduate certificate is a sure way to separate yourself from the MBA pack.

-Now that you have a better understanding what makes “today’s MBA,” take a look at the journey of these MBA students.
-They can tell you, in their own words, what led them to an MBA, the challenges they faced, the rewards they reaped and why they chose SNHU.
+Now that you have a better understanding what makes "today's MBA," take a look at the journey of these MBA students.
+They can tell you, in their own words, what led them to an MBA, the challenges they faced, the rewards they reaped and why they chose their program.

-SNHU MBA graduate Seth Fayerman says, "Working full-time, it's hard for me to find time to attend traditional classes, making the online MBA program at SNHU ideal for me."
-He graduated with a bachelor’s degree in biology in 2010 and has been working in pharmaceutical companies since then.
-He always wanted to break into the management side of the operation, so he decided on an online MBA as the a perfect means to that end.
+MBA graduate Seth Fayerman said, "Working full-time, it's hard for me to find time to attend traditional classes, making the online MBA program...ideal for me."
+He graduated with a bachelor's degree in biology in 2010 and has been working in pharmaceutical companies since then.
+He always wanted to break into the management side of the operation, so he decided on an online MBA as the perfect means to that end.
 What is an MBA degree to Seth Fayerman?
 A leg up.

-Jessica Cooper ’14 enlisted in the Navy right after graduating from high school in 1985.
-During her 20 years on active duty, she married another active-duty sailor who was deployed 80 percent of the time.
+Jessica Cooper '14 enlisted in the Navy right after graduating from high school in 1985.
+During her 20 years on active duty, she married another active-duty sailor who was deployed 80% of the time.
 They transferred to many duty locations, but were lucky enough to always be stationed together.
 "I have attended many colleges to earn my undergraduate degree, pooling classes together," says Jessica.
-"I finally conferred my Bachelor of Science in Business Administration with Southern New Hampshire University in January 2004."
+She was able to graduate with her BS in Business Administration in January 2004.

 "I was the first in my family to ever obtain a degree of any kind.
 My daughter obtained her degree in psychology, joined the Navy recently and began talking about getting her master's degree.
 That is when I thought, 'Why not me?'"
 Jessica's biggest concern was her GPA "because I just scraped by most of the time while pursuing my BS.
 But I no longer had young kids at home, and I had matured immensely.
 So I'm proud to say I went back to school for me, to prove to myself that I could do it.
 I've impressed myself."

-SNHU was a great experience.
+Earning her MBA was a great experience.
 "I would like to point out that math has always been my least favorite subject.
-However, in my [online] MBA program, my favorite class was MBA-501 Math and Statistics for Business with Professor Vlad Dolgopolo.
+However, in my [online] MBA program, my favorite class was MBA-501 Math and Statistics for Business with Professor Vlad Dolgopolov.
 He made this class so understandable and used many up-to-date teaching and meeting aides.
-I never in a million years dreamed I would go back to school to obtain my MBA, and I’m so glad I did."
+I never in a million years dreamed I would go back to school to obtain my MBA, and I'm so glad I did."
 What is an MBA degree to Jessica Cooper?
 A surprising second act.

 In terms of annual salaries, on average, business and financial professionals earned $64,790 a year in May 2014.
 That's a nationwide statistic.
 This is significantly higher than the median annual wage for all occupations of $35,540 a year.

-You’ve chosen a great time to investigate getting an advanced business degree.
-Today’s MBA comes in all shapes and sizes.
+Today's MBA comes in all shapes and sizes.
 All offer equally valuable and remarkable opportunities.
-It's no wonder more than 20 percent of all advanced degree seekers land in an MBA program.
-This proves not just the appeal of the degree, but the breadth of options.
-There's an SNHU MBA for everyone.
+It's no wonder more than 20% of all advanced degree seekers land in an MBA program.
+This proves not just the appeal of the degree but also the breadth of options.
+There's an MBA for everyone.